tijayfly/ets-tacc-git/README.md

 Welcome to the Github repo for ETS Freeway Assist.
 This will always contain the latest version.
 The initial commit was v1.5.

-Feel free to modify, make pull requests, fork or publish derivative works, but please always credit this repo in any such products.
+Feel free to modify, make pull requests, fork or publish derivative works, but you MUST always credit this repo in all derivatives and be aware it is FORBIDDEN to charge a fee for such products.

 ANY PULL REQUESTS CONTAINING MODELS WILL BE REJECTED - THEY ARE DOWNLOADED AT RUNTIME, SO PLEASE ADD THEM TO GITIGNORE.